gpenghe/tldr/contributing-guides/git-terminal.md

 2. Clone your fork locally:
   `git clone https://github.com/{{your_username}}/tldr.git && cd tldr`

-3. Create a feature branch, e.g. named after the command you plan to edit:
-  `git checkout -b {{branch_name}}`

-4. Make your changes (edit existing files or create new ones)
+3. Make your changes (edit existing files or create new ones)

-5. Commit the changes (following the [commit message guidelines][commit-msg]):
+4. Commit the changes (following the [commit message guidelines][commit-msg]):
   `git commit --all -m "{{commit_message}}"`

-6. Push the commit(s) to your fork:
+5. Push the commit(s) to your fork:
-  `git push origin {{branch_name}}`
+  `git push origin`

-7. Go to the github page for your fork and click the green "pull request" button.
+6. Go to the github page for your fork and click the green "pull request" button.

 Please only send related changes in the same pull request.
 Typically a pull request will include changes in a single file.